JKU-ICG/AOS/PLAN/README.md

 # AOS/PLAN: Planning Algorithm for Airborne Optical Sectioning

-This is a Python implementation for path planning algorithm used with Airborne Optical Sensing.
+This is a Python implementation for the path planning algorithm used with Airborne Optical Sensing.
+Additionally, we provide a `Visualizer` that visualizes the flying path as shown below:

 ![alt text](../img/planning.gif)